-46. The RBGE shall submit to the SG for approval (normally annually unless a multi-year deal has been agreed) a pay remit in line with the SG Pay Policy for Staff Pay Remits and negotiate a pay settlement within the terms of the approved remit.
+56. Where affordable, RBGE will comply with SG Pay Policy in relation to staff and the Regus Keeper.
+RBGE shall submit to the SG for approval (normally annually unless a multi-year deal has been agreed) a pay remit in line with the SG Pay Policy for Staff Pay Remits and negotiate a pay settlement within the terms of the approved remit, if affordable.
+Payment of salaries should also comply with the Tax Planning and Tax Avoidance section of the SPFM.
 Proposals on non-salary rewards must comply with the guidance in the Non-Salary Rewards section of the SPFM.
-The RBGE shall comply with employment and equalities legislation.
-The terms and conditions of the Regius Keeper are subject to a separate approval exercise in line with the SG Pay Policy for Senior Appointments.
+[Where applicable, RBGE will also seek appropriate approval under the SG Pay Policy for Senior Appointments for the Regius Keeper's remuneration package prior to appointment, annually or when a new appointment or change to the remuneration package is being proposed.]

-Pensions, redundancy and compensation
+Pensions, redundancy, and compensation

-47. Superannuation arrangements for the RBGE staff are subject to the approval of the SG.
+57. Superannuation arrangements for the RBGE staff are subject to the approval of the SG.
 RBGE staff shall normally be eligible for a pension provided by membership of the Principal Civil Service Pension Scheme (PCSPS).
-Staff may opt out of the occupational pension scheme provided by the RBGE
+Staff may opt out of the occupational pension scheme provided by the RBGE includes referral to the SG of any proposed severance scheme (for example, a scheme for voluntary exit), business case for a settlement agreement being considered for an individual, or proposal to make any other compensation payment.
+In all instances, a body should engage with the SG prior to proceeding with proposed severance options, and prior to making any offer either orally or in writing.

-48. Any proposal by the RBGE to move from existing pension arrangements, or to pay any redundancy or compensation for loss of office, requires the prior approval of the SG.
-Proposals on compensation payments must comply with the Severance, Early Retirement and Redundancy Terms section of the SPFM.
-This includes referral to the SG of any proposed compensation payment being considered for an individual outwith any existing approved scheme and before the individual is approached and any offer made either orally or in writing.
+58. Any proposal by RBGE to move from existing pension arrangements, or to pay any redundancy or compensation for loss of office, requires prior discussion with the SG.
+Proposals on compensation payments must comply with the Settlement Agreements, Severance, Early Retirement and Redundancy Terms section of the SPFM.
+This